Post Office Limited: History

+Parker completed a second term as chair in September 2022.
+He was replaced in December by Henry Staunton, who had held senior board roles at a number of companies and had chaired WHSmith until June of that year.
+He was removed on 27 January 2024, following disagreements with the Business Secretary Kemi Badenoch on matters including the appointment of a new independent director.

+In April 2024, CEO Read was "exonerated of all the misconduct allegations" in relation to claims made by a whistleblower, revealed in Parliament.
+This followed an investigation by an external barrister.
+Nigel Railton, previously CEO of Camelot UK, was appointed interim chair in May 2024 for a 12-month term.
+In September 2024, it was announced Read would step down as CEO and leave the Post Office in March 2025.
+He was replaced by Neil Brocklehurst as acting CEO, with the role being made permanent in April 2025.
+Railton's position as chair was subsequently extended to a three-year contract beginning in May 2025.

+In November 2024, as part of a strategic review led by Railton, the Post Office announced it was considering the future of its Crown network, equating to up to 115 post office branches or around one per cent of the company's retail footprint.
+In April 2025, the Post Office confirmed plans to transfer its remaining 108 Crown branches to franchises.

 Services

-As of early 2020 there are around 11,500 post office branches across the UK, of which 191 are directly managed by Post Office Limited (known as Crown offices).
-The majority of other branches are either run by various franchise partners or local subpostmaster or operators (who may be members of the National Federation of SubPostmasters or the CWU Postmasters Branch), as "sub-postoffices".
+As of March 2024 there were 11,805 post office branches across the UK, of which 115 were directly managed by Post Office Limited (known as Crown branches).
+The majority of other branches (9,250 in total) were agency branches, run either by franchise partners or by local subpostmasters (who may be members of the National Federation of SubPostmasters or the CWU Postmasters Branch).
+Of the remaining branches, 1,834 were outreach services – typically small, part-time branches, perhaps making use of a mobile van or a village hall – and 606 were 'drop and collect' branches, focussing on pre-paid parcels and bill payments.

-The Post Office has a wide variety of services throughout the network of branches.
-Products and services available vary throughout the network; main post offices generally provide the full range of services.

-The Post Office rolled out the 'ParcelShop' scheme in Summer 2019, allowing retail stores to accept Royal Mail Internet returns, in order to expand Post Office facilities.
+The Post Office rolled out the 'ParcelShop' scheme in summer 2019, allowing retail stores to accept Royal Mail Internet returns, in order to expand Post Office facilities.

-In towns, post offices are usually open from around 09:00 to 17:30 from Monday to Friday and from 09:00 to 12:30 on Saturday.
-In some country areas, opening hours are much shorter—perhaps only four hours per week.
 In some villages an outreach service is provided in village halls or shops.
 There are also "mobile post offices" using converted vans which travel between rural areas.

-Many post offices are shut on Sundays and Bank Holidays.
-Some in smaller towns or villages are shut at lunchtime.

 Postal services

-The Post Office provides information on services and accepts postal items and payment on behalf of the two collection and delivery divisions of Royal Mail Group, Royal Mail and Parcelforce.
-These include a variety of ordinary and guaranteed services both for delivery within the United Kingdom and to international destinations.
-Postage stamps (including commemorative stamps and other philatelic items) are sold, while applications for redirection of mail are accepted on behalf of Royal Mail.
+The Post Office provides information on services and accepts postal items and payment on behalf of the two collection and delivery divisions of Royal Mail Group, Royal Mail and Parcelforce, plus parcel services on behalf of Evri and DPD.